mr-exo/XBomb/README.md

 # XBomb
-An E-Mail Bomber made in Python./
+An E-Mail Bomber made in Python.

 I'm rewriting this file since the explanation of this script is dogshit.